 Who Are the Children in Foster Care?

 Children in foster care are regular kids—but life has been especially hard on them.
-They have endured maltreatment and they are in foster care to be protected from further harm.
+They may have endured abuse and/or neglect, and are in foster care to be protected.
 Children remain in foster care while their birth parents access resources that help them provide safe, stable, nurturing home environments.

-As of 2017, there were 442,995 children in foster care nationwide.1 There are around 10,000 children are placed in out-of-home care in Washington State with less than 5,000 licensed foster care homes available2.
+As of 2023, nationwide there are over 391,000 children and youth in foster care.
+Mental and behavioral health is the largest unmet health need for these children and teens.1 There are around 10,000 children are placed in out-of-home care in Washington State with less than 5,000 licensed foster care homes available2.

 When a child experiences abuse or neglect and is determined to be unsafe in their home, a social worker will come and inform the child that they will be leaving to go somewhere safe.
 This is often urgent, with no time to prepare.
 A social worker does their best to pack some clothing and belongings into a small bag, often this is simply a garbage bag, and then transports the child to their foster home.
 In some cases this is a state licensed home, in other cases it is the home of a relative or close family friend.